Erlitou: Smaller buildings and infrastructure

 Elite residences are located immediately adjacent to the palatial complex.
 The residences of commoners are located at a lower elevation in the western part of the site.
-The residences of commoners are very small semi-subterranean structures ranging from 3–5 sqm.
+The residences of commoners are semi-subterranean structures ranging from 3–5 sqm.
 Medium-sized buildings, generally to the north of the palatial complex, vary from tens to hundreds of square meters in size.
-They are generally one-roomed, although some have multiple.
+They are generally one-roomed, while some have multiple.
 They are thought to be either residences or areas for meetings and ritual offerings.
-To the north of the palatial area is an apparent ceremonial complex, evidenced by uniquely designed buildings with detached burials.
+To the north of the palatial area is a ceremonial complex, evidenced by buildings with detached burials.

-Large roads, generally between 10 and 20 m wide, flank each side of the palatial complex with intersections at each corner, forming a shape resembling a number sign (#).
+Roads, generally between 10 and 20 m wide, flank each side of the palatial complex with intersections at each corner, forming a shape resembling a number sign (#).
 This is the earliest known urban road network in China.
-A set of parallel wagon tracks spaced about 1 m apart were found on the road at the southern end of the palatial complex.
-This is the earliest known evidence of wagon use in China.
+A set of parallel wagon tracks spaced about 1 m apart were found on the road at the southern end of the palatial complex, the earliest known evidence of wagon use in China.
 It is unknown if the vehicle was pulled by humans or animals.
-The width between suggests a much smaller vehicle than the horse-drawn chariots of the Late Shang, currently the earliest confirmed evidence of domesticated horses in China.
+The width between suggests a smaller vehicle than the horse-drawn chariots of the Late Shang, the earliest confirmed evidence of domesticated horses in China.